This article is all about data.

 How Exits are calculated?

-As by the definition, exits occur when a person leaves your story.
+By definition, exits occur when a person leaves your story.
 This does not mean that they went back or tapped forward.
 This means that they:

 - Tapped the x icon